PennLINC/aslprep/docs/singularity.rst

 Internet access problems
 ------------------------
-We have identified several conditions in which running *ASLPrep* might fail because of spotty or impossible access to Internet.
+We have identified several conditions in which running *ASLPrep* might fail due to spotty or impossible access to Internet.

-If your compute node cannot have access to Internet, then you'll need to make sure you run *ASLPrep* with the ``--notrack`` argument and pull down from TemplateFlow all the resources that will be necessary.
+If your compute node does not have access to Internet, then you'll need to make sure you run *ASLPrep* with the ``--notrack`` argument and pull down all the necessary resources from TemplateFlow.

 With templateflow ::
    $ export TEMPLATEFLOW_HOME=/path/to/keep/templateflow